BalloonBox-Inc/near-oracle-contracts/contract-nft/README.md

  - *transfer an NFT from user A to user B
  - *grant/revoke permission to a user to transfer NFTs on your behalf
  - *pay out a perpetual royalty to some whitelisted addresses whenever an NFT is transferred
-> * these functionalities are beyond the scope of the Near grant, but we implemented them to easily scale up this project in the future
+> :nerd_face: :shipit: :bowtie: *these functionalities are beyond the scope of the Near grant, but we implemented them to easily scale up this project in the future

-:nerd_face: :shipit: :bowtie:

 What does it NOT do?
-We also constrained the smart contract logic to the following:
+We set the following constrains to the smart contract logic:
  - every user can mint at most X-many scores (X is an arbitrary integer)
  - the contract can mint at most Y-many scores (Y is an arbitrary integer)
  - every user can mint at most 1 score per month